Mount LeConte (via Trillium Gap)

 One of the unique aspects about the hike to Mt.
 LeConte is the lodge and overnight cabins near the top of the mountain.
 Hikers will have the option of spending the night in one of the historic cabins on the site, which in total can accommodate up to 50 guests a night (you'll need to make reservations well in advance).
 For more information you can visit the LeConte Lodge website.
 Hikers may also want to note that the lodge now offers beverages, baked goods and sack lunches to day hikers.

 The idea for the lodge came about when Paul Adams, an enthusiastic hiker and explorer, led an expedition up the mountain with some dignitaries from Washington to show them the rugged beauty of the Great Smoky Mountains, and to help promote the cause for national park status.
 The group spent the night in a large tent.
 The following year Adams would build a cabin on that same spot, which eventually led to the establishment of the LeConte Lodge.
 Adams is also credited with helping to blaze the trail from Alum Cave to the summit of Mount LeConte.

 In 2011 the Trillium Gap Trail itself achieved a bit of fame.
 On July 6th of that year, Ashrita Furman became the first person to climb Mt.
 LeConte on stilts, and in the process, set the Guinness Book of World Records for the highest vertical height walked on stilts.
 Using peg stilts made of rubber tubing that were 40.5 inches in total height, and 18 inches from the ground to his ankle, Mr. Furman made the 4018-foot climb in 3 hours and 45 minutes.
 Mr. Furman also holds the record for holding the most Guinness World Records.

-Please note that the road to the Grotto Falls trailhead is closed in the winter.
-However, during the winter months, you can still hike to Mt.
+Hikers should note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
+However, you can still reach Mt.
 LeConte via Trillium Gap by starting your hike from the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
 This will add another 3.4 miles to your roundtrip hike.